 For the 2012-2013 season, Kerriann was an apprentice artist with Central City Opera where she sang Berta in the family performance of Il barbiere di Siviglia.
 She was a 2013 winter apprentice artist at Sarasota Opera where she sang scenes from La Bohème (Leoncavallo and Puccini), A Postcard from Morocco (Argento), Ghosts of Versailles, Guillaume Tell, Die Fledermaus, and was featured on the closing Verdi’s Times concert as a soloist.
 In summer of 2012, Kerriann was a young artist at Seagle Music Colony where received acclaim for her “fiery” portrayal of Donna Elvira (Don Giovanni) “with richly nuanced voice.”
 Other recent credits include Maria Corona (The Saint of Bleecker Street) and Donna Elvira (Don Giovanni) at Mannes Opera and Zweite Dame (Die Zauberflöte) at Indiana University Opera Theater.
 She was a part of two recent workshops of new operas–as Mrs. Murray in Libby Larsen‘s A Wrinkle in Time and as Elaine in Act 2 of Christopher Weiss‘ In a Mirror, Darkly.

-Ms. Otaño hails from Long Island, NY and holds a bachelors degree from the Jacobs School of Music at Indiana University and a masters degree from Mannes College The New School for Music.
+Ms. Otaño holds a bachelor’s degree from the Jacobs School of Music at Indiana University and a master’s degree from Mannes College The New School for Music.
 She is a native of Long Island, NY where she currently resides with her fiancé, tenor Dane Suarez, and her beautiful puggle, Frankie.